raymondEhlers/OVERWATCH/overwatch/processing/trending/README.md

 # Trending Manager

-TrendingManager is responsible for keep all Trending Object in one place.
+TrendingManager is responsible for keeping all Trending Objects in one place.
-In constructor manager takes database and all parameter.
+In constructor, the manager takes database and all parameters.

-Before processing function 'createTrendingObjects' must be called.
+Before processing, function 'createTrendingObjects' must be called.
-It import module 'qa' and for all subsystem try get information about trending object information (by invoke 'getSYSTrendingObjectInfo' function from SYS.py).
+It imports 'qa' module and for each subsystem tries to get information about trending object (by invoking 'getSYSTrendingObjectInfo' function from SYS.py).
-Then create TrendingObject indicated in info.
+Then creates TrendingObject indicated in info.

-After root hist is available, manger is noticed about new histogram.
+When root hist is available, the manger is noticed about new histogram.
-It invoke all TrendingObjects that wanted this specific histogram.
+It invokes all TrendingObjects that wanted this specific histogram.

 # Trending Info
-TrendingInfo are simple object containing:
+TrendingInfo is a simple object containing:
 - name of trending
 - description
-- histogram that are using while trend processing
+- histograms that are used while trend processing
 - TrendingObject class responsible for computing trends

 # Trending Object
-TrendingObject is abstract class responsible for adding measurements.
+TrendingObject is an abstract class responsible for adding measurements.

 It contains methods to implement by subclass:
-- initStartValue() -> \[T] ---> Return container stored trended values
+- initStartValue() -> \[T] ---> Returns container that stores trended values
-- getMeasurement(hist: histogramContainer) -> T ---> Compute trend value from histogramContainer
+- getMeasurement(hist: histogramContainer) -> T ---> Computes trend value from histogramContainer
-- retrieveHist() -> TObject ---> Create root object from trended values
+- retrieveHist() -> TObject ---> Creates root object from trended values

 # General Diagram
 ![Diagram](./doc/Trending.png)